mohamadali-bl/PlantControl/docs/README.txt

 3. The DS1307 RTC module provides the current time.
 4. The **LCD** displays both the **moisture level** and **current time** simultaneously.

+《Code compiled in Arduino IDE and Programming with it》

 ---

 ### Future Improvements